samyachauhan/Finance-Dashboard-Assistant/README.md

 # Individual Contributions
-This was a solo project I (Samya Chauan) completed.
+This was a solo project I (Samya Chauhan) completed.